Motor racing-Hamilton on pole in Qatar with Verstappen second | Sports-Games

 Motor racing-Hamilton on pole in Qatar with Verstappen second

-The 36-year-old had already been on provisional pole with a time of 1:21.262 after going fastest in the first and second phases of qualifying.
-Hamilton said he had not been feeling well on Thursday and Friday, when he was also up until midnight working with his engineers.
+I slept well last night so that makes a big difference," he said.
+LACKING PACE Verstappen, whose team have openly questioned the legality of Hamilton's rear wing and voiced concern about the Mercedes' impressive straight line speed, said his car was just lacking some pace.
+"It's been just a bit more tricky for us again in qualifying," said the Dutch 24-year-old, whose Mexican team mate Sergio Perez qualified only 11th in a strategic setback for Red Bull.

-Seven times Formula One champion Lewis Hamilton put his Mercedes on pole position for the inaugural Qatar Grand Prix with a dominant display under the floodlights on Saturday.
+Seven times Formula One world champion Lewis Hamilton put his Mercedes on pole position for the inaugural Qatar Grand Prix with a stunning display of dominance under the floodlights on Saturday.

-Red Bull's championship leader Max Verstappen, 14 points clear of his British rival with three races remaining, will start alongside on Sunday night but qualified nearly half a second slower.
-Hamilton's team mate Valtteri Bottas was third.
+Red Bull's championship leader Max Verstappen, 14 points clear of his British rival with three races remaining, will line up alongside on Sunday night but qualified nearly half a second slower.
+Hamilton's team mate Valtteri Bottas, fastest in practice, ended up third.

-AlphaTauri's Pierre Gasly was fourth despite losing his front wing and suffering a puncture, shedding debris and bringing out the yellow flags on his final lap.
-"That last lap was beautiful, it was a really sweet lap," said Hamilton.

 Hamilton said he had not been feeling well on Thursday and Friday, when he was also up until midnight working with his engineers.
 "I had a bit of a stomach ache from Wednesday but felt fantastic today.
 I slept well last night so that makes a big difference," he said.